 Serverless computing does come with some potential drawbacks that should be considered when choosing your server architecture.

 Some applications simply require too much computing power for a serverless provider to handle.
-Serverless providers may have stipulations regarding the workload that they will allow an application to put on the servers.
+Providers may have stipulations regarding the workload that they will allow serverless apps to put on the servers.
 It may also simply be cheaper to bulk-provision the servers in-house for such workloads.

 It may be more difficult to identify the source of latency within your application when using a serverless provider.
 You may not have the same ability to use debuggers or other testing tools.
 You also may not be able to completely replicate the performance characteristics in a local environment due to proprietary elements of the server environment.